Generic selectors

 • The average height and build of German people

-Let’s explore and discover the unique traits of German descent!
+Let’s start and explore the distinctive characteristics of German descent!

 1. German Physical Traits Overview